-Motivation of the curators of the 33rd Romanian National Theater Festival.
+Motivation of the curators of the 33rd Romanian National theatre Festival.
 The curatorial team of the RNTF 2023 (Mihaela Michailov, Oana Cristea Grigorescu and Călin Ciobotari), after viewing more than 150 performances produced by state-funded as well as in independent theatres that premiered in the 2022-2023 theatrical year, opted for a series of productions they found corresponded to the theme of this year’s edition: RNTF, the Laboratories of the Sensitive.

 21 July 2023 NTF PRESS RELEASES, News